RiskCC/PsyduckLounge/README.md

-# DiscordBot
+# UmiBot
-A reference bot for Discord using Discord.Net's dev branch
+A branch of DiscordBot